Pub Guide (whatpub)

-Large town centre chain pub which unusually has a better than average interest and sale of real ales and ciders.
-It has 1 regular and 5 changing guest beers.
+Large town centre chain pub which unusually has a better than average interest and sale of real ales.
+It has 1 regular and 3 changing guest beers.
 Can be very lively at weekends and later week evenings.
 They have a number of TV screens and is essentially a sports bar with a number of screens showing various sports and news during the week.
 Facilities all on one level.
-Refurbished in 2019 with more seating and name change.
+Large and varied seating areas and long bar.

 - Abbey Mead Elstree Way Swindon SN25 4YX ku.oc.bupxineohp@nodniwS.sdaeMyebbA(01793) 726208

 3 High Street

 This historic 18th century coaching inn has had its interior much improved in recent years and is now smart and cosy with large open fireplaces and a separate snug off the main bar.
 There is a dining room at the back offering traditional meals using local ingredients.
 There are two Wadworth beers available, plus their seasonal guests.
 There is accommodation upstairs and in a new separate block making this a popular B&B destination.
 Food served everyday.